 - Clever Travel Companion Pickpocket-Proof Garments will come in handy when wandering India’s many crowded markets and streets.

-- A ROBOCOPP Personal Grenade Alarm ($6 off with promo code “JOURNEY10”) is essential for both home and away.
+- A Vigilant Personal Alarm is essential for both home and away.
 Wear it as a a bracelet and, if you feel danger approaching, pull the pin to have it blare as loud as a firetruck.
 The idea is to scare off whoever is approaching.

 - Always carry your hotel’s business card.
 India’s streets aren’t always labeled, so if you need to get back you can easily hand it to a rickshaw driver.

 Female Travel Info: While I did this trip with a group, I would have felt comfortable traveling solo.
 However, for a first-timer, this might be an overwhelming destination due to the culture shock and chaos.
 I traveled solo with a guide in Kerala two years ago and felt that to be calmer and more digestible as a solo traveler.
 Females should dress conservatively — loose breathable clothing that covers the shoulders (and sometimes elbows) and knees.
 Also carry a shawl / sarong to coverup when needed for temples and other sites.

 Budget: India will be very affordable for most western travelers.
 You can easily eat a filling budget meal for about $2-3 USD.
 An example splurge night was in Jaipur when we ate at the whimsical Peacock Rooftop Restaurant in the Pearl Hotel.
 I had half a tandoori chicken with a large Misti Salad, a bowl of ice cream for dessert and a ginger lemon honey tea.
 The total of that meal was about $7.50.
 I found mid-range hotels to be about $25-$60 per night.
 My longest taxi ride was 2 hours in Goa and I paid 3000 Rupees (~$44).